Braves-Attempt/taxi/example/KC705/fpga/README.md

 This example design targets the Xilinx KC705 FPGA board.

-The design places looped-back MACs on both the BASE-T port as well as the SFP+ cage, as well as a looped-back UART on on the USB UART connection.
+The design places looped-back MACs on both the BASE-T port and the SFP+ cage, as well as XFCP on the USB UART for monitoring and control.

 *  USB UART
-    *  Looped-back UART
+    *  XFCP (921600 baud)
 *  RJ-45 Ethernet port with Marvell 88E1111 PHY
     *  Looped-back MAC via GMII
     *  Looped-back MAC via RGMII